Register

 Week 8 GEORGIST economICS

 Classical political economists such as Adam Smith and David Ricardo accorded land special status in economic theory.
-George extended this work and was a particularly effective advocate for greater taxation of land.
+George extended this work and was a particularly effective and influential advocate for greater taxation of land.
 If you are interested in issue of housing affordability and inequality of wealth and income you will find much to engage with in Georgist ideas.
-We also use Georgism as a springboard to explore the idea of rent in regards to capital and technology.

 Week 9 Feminist economICS